Why Study Statistics?

 Statisticians working in advanced research and academic positions—such as Georgetown professor Kimberly Sellers, Genevera Allen of Rice University, and Roger Peng of Johns Hopkins University—typically have a Ph.D in statistics.

 But what if you’re preparing for a career in another field, such as journalism or marketing?
 It’s still worth taking at least one college-level course in statistics.
 In this era of Big Data, more and more jobs require statistical literacy and skills in data analysis.
 For example, Jeremy Singer-Vine, data editor at Buzzfeed and author of the Data is Plural newsletter, took a few classes in statistics as an undergraduate to land a job in the emerging field of data journalism.
+What’s more, a large majority of college majors also require statistics.

 The bottom line is that statistics education can be tailored to your unique path.
 The first step is simply enrolling in a statistics course, whether you’re a high school or college student, and then opening yourself to its power and potential.